Ivo Crapp: Umpiring career

-VFA/VFL
+Victoria

 Crapp started his umpiring career in the Victorian Football Association in 1895.
 When the newly formed Victorian Football League commenced in 1897, he was appointed to the first match at Corio Oval between Geelong and Essendon.
+As the field umpire in the 18 June 1898 match between Carlton and St Kilda, at Princes Park, he reported St Kilda's Bill Matthews for abusive language: this was the first, and only report in the first two VFL seasons.
 He was also the field umpire in the VFL's first-ever Grand Final, between Fitzroy and Essendon, on 24 September 1898.

 Crapp was well regarded by the footballers; no doubt his height, at 6"1', also gave him some authority.
 He was considered to be a very competent umpire, and well able to discern a "stage" for a free kick.
 He was also proud of the (then unusual) ability to refer to all players by their names during the course of a match.
 In 1901, Crapp began the practice of calling the reasons for free kicks and nominating who was to take the kick by name.
 This innovation was soon generally adopted by all of the umpires.